Text-to-Speech for Unseen Speakers via Low-Complexity Discrete Unit-Based Frame Selection: INTRODUCTION

-The main contributions of this work are as follows: 1) We propose a multi-speaker TTS strategy that completely separates and simplifies the tasks of semantic prediction and speaker modeling in TTS, making the overall framework easily reproducible and open to further development; 2) We introduce novel frame selection algorithms, sub-sequence matching and inverse k-means sampling, that directly select frames from the target speaker to accurately reproduce speaker timbre; 3) We utilize the discrete SSL features for text-to-semantic prediction and frame selection; the continuous SSL features for vocoding, showing the benefits of leveraging both feature spaces.
+The main contributions of this work are as follows: \begin{enumerate} \item We propose a multi-speaker TTS strategy that completely separates and simplifies the tasks of semantic prediction and speaker modeling in TTS, making the overall framework easily reproducible and open to further development; \item We introduce novel frame selection algorithms, subsequence matching and inverse k-means sampling, that directly select frames from the target speaker to accurately reproduce speaker timbre; \item We demonstrate the benefits of leveraging both discrete SSL features (for semantic prediction and frame selection) and continuous SSL features (for vocoding), achieving competitive performance with far lower complexity than large-scale baselines. \end{enumerate}

-\section{Related work}
+The remainder of this paper is organized as follows.
+Section II reviews the related work on multi-speaker TTS, concatenative and unit selection approaches, and the use of SSL features in speech synthesis.
+Section III introduces the proposed SelectTTS framework in detail.
+Section IV describes the experimental setup, including implementation details, baselines, and datasets.
+Section V presents objective and subjective evaluation results.
+Section VI provides discussion.
+Finally, Section VII concludes the paper.

-Learning speaker characteristics has been a primary focus of multi-speaker TTS research.
-In the deep learning era, traditional approaches have primarily relied on conditioning neural networks with speaker representations \cite{lee2023hierspeech++,jiang2024mega,casanova2024xtts,casanova2022yourtts,transduce_and_speak}.
-More recently, inspired by large language models (LLMs), in-context learning with large codec-based models, such as VALL-E\cite{wang2023neural}, VoiceCraft\cite{peng2024voicecraft}, Voicebox\cite{le2024voicebox} have been explored.
-These models leverage bi-directional context for speech-infilling tasks using speaker information in the form of acoustic prompts, achieving SOTA speaker similarity with the cost of training in very large-scale data.
-Methods such as SPEAR-TTS\cite{kharitonov2023speak}, UniCATS \cite{Du_2024} reduce the data requirement compared to those models while using acoustic prompting, yet, they remain to be complex.
-Additionally, methods such as UnitSpeech\cite{kim2023unitspeech}, HierSpeech\cite{lee2022hierspeech} perform speaker adaptation by fine-tuning.
-In this work, we explore an alternative direction and show that a simple, non-parametric frame selection method can achieve SOTA speaker similarity without the complexity of large-scale models.
+\section{RELATED WORK}